 Former Detective Chief Inspector (homicide)

-Former Chief Superintendent and staff officer for HMIC
+Former Chief Superintendent and Chief of Staff at HMIC